-Some natural cures for dandruff work incredibly well, while others simply don't stack up.
-Here's the little-known (but extremely powerful) home remedy for dandruff you need to be using right now, along with other natural treatments for a dry and itchy scalp that give quick and lasting relief...
+Some natural treatments for dandruff work incredibly well, while others simply don't stack up.
+Here's the little-known (but extremely powerful) home remedy for dandruff you need to be using right now, along with other natural remedies for a dry and itchy scalp that give quick and lasting relief...

 There’s a lot of marketing hype around when it comes to dandruff treatments.
 The big multi-national shampoo and hair care companies constantly bombard you with their latest products designed to (supposedly) get rid of your dandruff and leave your hair “sparkling”.
 But the problem is these products are super expensive and loaded with dangerous chemicals, many of which you can't even pronounce the names.
 And to top it off, they only treat the symptom, not the underlying cause.